Marion E. Wade Center Museum

 There is no fee to visit the Wade Center.
 Information about Directions and Parking is available, and check our Hours page for opening times and closures.
 To make reservations please call 630.752.5908 or email us.
 If you would like to spend time in our Reading Room during your visit, please contact the Wade Center in advance.

 For groups of ten or more people, including school groups, the Wade Center does offer various programs.
+Please complete our Museum and Bookshop Visit Form.
 See our Visiting Groups page for more details.
 Please schedule at least 3 weeks in advance of your visit.
 Groups of 20 or more should let the Wade Center know in advance of your arrival, even if you are not requesting a tour or programming.

 Permanent Museum Features